Stately homes on a shoestring

 If you have piles of unworn clothing clogging up your wardrobe, take them down to any Marks & Spencer and earn 50 Sparks loyalty points through the retailer’s “Shwopping” scheme, where all donations go to Oxfam.
 Or you can take your items directly to an Oxfam store to get a £5 voucher off a £35 spend on clothing and home products.
 The only catch is that your donation must contain at least one item of M&S labelled clothing.

 While those with computers can even recycle empty ink cartridges.
-If you are a Clubcard member, you can earn up to 125 Green Clubcard points per cartridge at Tesco, while sites such as TheRecyclingFactory.com will pay up to £3, depending on the type of cartridge.
+If you are a Clubcard member, you can earn up to 125 Green Clubcard points per cartridge at Tesco, while sites such as Printer Cartridge Recycling will pay around £3, depending on the type of cartridge.

-What’s more, it won’t cost you a penny as the company provides a freepost service for smaller quantities and a free courier collection service for larger amounts.
+What’s more, it won’t cost you a penny as many of these companies provide a freepost service for smaller quantities and a free courier collection service for larger amounts.

 Next article: Discounts to help you enjoy retirement >>>